 I am a Western New York native, born and raised in Buffalo.
-My husband and I relocated to Rochester in 2006 to advance my midwifery career.
-Outside of the practice, I enjoy spending time with our two children, cooking, gardening as well as spending time with family and friends.
+My husband and I relocated to Rochester in 2006.
+We have a beautiful little boy and baby girl who continually brighten each and every day!
+Outside of the practice, I enjoy cooking, gardening, books (when I have a chance!) and spending time with family and friends.

-Being a midwife is an amazing experience and I am so fortunate to share this precious time with the families we care for!
+Being a midwife is an amazing, rewarding experience and I am so fortunate to share these precious moments with the families we care for!
+I work per diem for the Midwifery practice.

 Ms Farnham graduated Magna Cum Laude from D'Youville College in Buffalo, NY with a Bachelor in Science in Nursing in 1996 and was inducted into Sigma Theta Tau, the international honor society of nursing.
 After working as a registered nurse Ms Farnham returned to D'Youville College and earned her Master of Science Degree as a Family Nurse Practitioner in 1998.
 During this time she was nominated for the 1998 Student Nurse Practitioner award by the New York State Coalition of Nurse Practitioners.